flathub-infra/documentation/docs/02-for-app-authors/06-maintanance.md

 # Maintenance

 This is a guide in how to maintain your application once it is on Flathub.
 It assumes your application is already on Flathub, and that you have access rights to its repository.
-If this is not true, please read the [[app submission]] page first and check your email for GitHub repository access requests.
+If this is not true, please read the [submission](submission) page first and check your email for GitHub repository access requests.

 ## The repository